danmar/cppcheck/man/manual.md

 Cppcheck already contains configurations for several libraries.
 They can be loaded as described below.
 Note that the configuration for the standard libraries of C and C++, std.cfg, is always loaded by cppcheck.
 If you create or update a configuration file for a popular library, we would appreciate if you upload it to us.

+### Using your own custom .cfg file

+You can create and use your own .cfg files for your projects.
+Use `--check-library` and `--enable=information` to get hints about what you should configure.

+It is recommended that you use the `Library Editor` in the `Cppcheck GUI` to edit configuration files.
+It is available in the `View` menu.
+Not all settings are documented in this manual yet.

+If you have a question about the .cfg file format it is recommended that you ask in the forum (<http://sourceforge.net/p/cppcheck/discussion/>).

+The command line cppcheck will try to load custom .cfg files from the working path - execute cppcheck from the path where the .cfg files are.

+The cppcheck GUI will try to load custom .cfg files from the project file path.
+The custom .cfg files should be shown in the `Edit Project File` dialog that you open from the `File` menu.